GambitBSM/gambit_light_1.0/gambit_light_interface/example_fortran/README.md

    ```
    gfortran example.f90 -shared -fPIC -o example.so
    ```
-   on Mac, you may need to include the -undefined dynamic_lookup flag to make sure it compiles with undefined symbols
+   **Note:** On Mac, you may need to add the flag `-undefined dynamic_lookup` to the `gfortran` command to make sure the library builds happily even if some symbols (correctly) are undefined.

 4. Add an entry for your target function in the `UserLogLikes` section of your GAMBIT configuration file.
 Example: